souvikdinda/image-nft-minter/README.md

 3. On a second terminal, deploy the test contract:

 ```
-yarn deploy
+yarn deploy --network <network-name>
 ```

 This command deploys a test smart contract to the local network.
 The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
+The `yarn deploy --network <network-name>` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

 4. On a third terminal, start your NextJS app: